 NOTE: Replace these URLS with the machine IP that is running Syncrify Server

-- http://backup - Referring by server's host name.
+http://backup - Referring by the server's host name.
 Ensure you are able to ping the server by its name before using this value.
 In this case server is listening on port 80.

-- Login Email - This is the email address used for the user on Syncrify server.
+Login Email - This is the email address used for the user on the Syncrify server.

 This email is only sent when a scheduled backup is run.
 Email is not generated when a user manually runs a backup.